-In October 2016, we held a pre-IND meeting with the FDA to support the clinical translation of ToleraCyte using CD34+ cells sourced from patients with type-1 diabetes.
-We are assessing whether the immuno-regulatory mechanism of action of ToleraCyte is dependent on the use of immunologically matched CD34+ cells, or whether CD34+ cells from healthy donors or CD34+ cells created from iPSCs can regulate autoreactive T cells and induce immune tolerance.
-This assessment includes the conduct of side-by-side in vivo preclinical studies in several different models of T-cell mediated autoimmune diseases and inflammatory disorders using immunologically matched CD34+ cells, immunologically mismatched CD34+ cells and immunologically mismatched CD34+ cells created from iPSCs.
+As part of our current preclinical development of ToleraCyte, we continue to assess its mechanism of action to determine whether its immuno-regulatory activity is uniquely dependent on the use of immunologically matched CD34+ cells, or whether CD34+ cells from healthy donors or CD34+ cells created from iPSCs can check autoreactive T cells and induce immune tolerance.
+We are currently conducting side-by-side in vivo preclinical studies in several different models of T-cell mediated autoimmune diseases and inflammatory disorders using immunologically matched CD34+ cells, immunologically mismatched CD34+ cells and immunologically mismatched CD34+ cells created from engineered iPSCs.